tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * [FIX] On a fresh install the admin ACL rights were not properly set up which required a service
   restart to get fixed;

-* [FIX] force admin password change on upgrade if the old hash is SHA-1.
+* [FIX] Force admin password change on upgrade if the old hash is SHA-1.

 * [FIX] minor fixes for uWSGI support

+* [FIX] Fix temporary directories not removed after package import or edit

+* [FIX] Fix duplicated auth_module_ad.py module in bad waptwaptenterprise directory on windows waptserver

+* [IMP] Warning of wapt licence expiration message changed from 14 days to 60 days before expiration

+* [FIX] Fix broadcast for wakeonlan

+* [FIX] fix additional server password issues when non ascii character

 Library changes
 +++++++++++++++

 * [UPD] Update OpenSSL binary from 1.0.2r to 1.0.2u;

+* [UPD] Update Python4Delphi lib to 20201020 release;

 * [UPD] Build now with Lazarus 2.0.8 and FPC 3.0.4.

 WAPT-1.8.2.7269 (2020-06-16)
 ----------------------------